elastic/logstash/docs/configuration.md

       }
     }

-Here are some examples for testing fields that are arrays, such as tags:
+Here are some examples for testing with the in conditional:

     filter {
       if [foo] in [foobar] {